Saturday, April 27, 2019

 My wife is also Italian, so keeping one's hair at its best comes natural.

 Did I learn anything worthy of the Ukrainian culture?
-I certainly learned to like much of their food including perogies, and cabbage rolls.
+I certainly learned to like much of their food including perogies and cabbage rolls.
 One my favorites was something I remember as beet leaf holubsti.
 I enjoyed the dancing and the accompanying music.
 I learned a little of their history.
 My son who lives in New Zealand said that he found it very difficult to find perogies in his new country.
 On one of our trips to watch the Raptors play my son and I went to Wayne Gretsky's restaurant and enjoyed a Polish version.
-Back in Hamilton about six blocks from where we live Loaded Pirogies with some innovative ways of enjoying one of my favorite foods.
+Back in Hamilton about six blocks from where we live Loaded Perogies with some innovative ways of enjoying one of my favorite foods.

 Tuesday, April 2, 2019